A simple tutorial for creating an herb container garden at home so you will have herbs to enjoy and cook with all year long.

 Container gardens are a perfect solution if you don’t have the yard space for a garden.
 They are easy to make and easy to move around.
 If you don’t have enough sun in any particular spot, you can move the pots to follow whatever sun you do have.
 At the end of your outdoor growing season, try your luck at bringing perennial herbs indoors.

 There are so many great herbs for cooking.
 If growing herbs is new for you, just choose the herbs you tend to use most in your kitchen.
 My top 3 herbs are basil, tarragon and rosemary.
 Mint (great for tea!) is especially good to grow in a container because if you don’t contain it, it will take over your garden!
-I have always bought starter plants but you can certainly grow herbs from seeds if you have the time and patience to do it!
+I usually buy starter plants but you can certainly grow herbs from seeds if you have the time and patience to do it!

 Here are a few recommendations: